 By making your own floor plan to scale you can do the heavy lifting on a piece of paper.
 Literally, you can move the furniture around on the plan until you have it just the way you want it.
 You won’t even lift a finger in the room.
 This will save you hours of trial and error and possibly burning a lot of calories. 😉

 I am using my 16 x 20′ living room for an example in this post.
-However, I will take you step by step to create a plan for a room in your home.
+However, I will take you step by step to create a floor plan for a room in your home.

 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.

 The first step to start drawing our simple floor plan is to draw a floor plan sketch of the basic shape of your room on a piece of paper.
 No ruler.
 Just draw out the four interior walls of your room with a pencil and show the approximation of the doors and windows.
 We are not going to be dealing with exterior walls because we are just focusing on one room at a time in this post.

 This is just for your reference.
 You will make the actual scaled drawing on another piece of paper later.

 How to measure your room

-The easiest way to record your measurements is to use a tape measure to measure the actual wall from one end to the other.
+The easiest way to sketch your floor plan with measurements is to use a tape measure to measure the actual wall from one end to the other.
 Record the measurements on your drawing in feet and inches.

 Start at the beginning of a the longest wall and measure the width of the room.
 Measure the distance from there to the beginning of a door, window, or other permanent structure.
 Mark that measurement on your plan.
 See image below.